Educators’ Corner - Resources to Teaching GP Consultation and Communication Skills

 Come back together - What did they decide & why -Explore as needed.

-December’s Clinical Conundrums
+February’s Clinical Conundrums

 Premium Services - Mock SCA Resources for GP Teaching Programmes